Cadillac: Founding

 Cadillac was formed from the remnants of the Henry Ford Company.
 After a dispute between Henry Ford and his investors, Ford left the company along with several of his key partners in March 1902.
 Ford's financial backers William Murphy and Lemuel Bowen called in engineer Henry M. Leland of Leland & Faulconer Manufacturing Company to appraise the plant and equipment in preparation for liquidating the company's assets.
 Instead, Leland persuaded the pair to continue manufacturing automobiles using Leland's proven single-cylinder engine.
 A new company called the Cadillac Automobile Company was established on August 22, 1902, converting the Henry Ford Company factory at Cass Street and Amsterdam Avenue.
 It was named after French explorer Antoine Laumet de La Mothe, sieur de Cadillac, who had founded Detroit in 1701.

 First automobiles

 Cadillac's first automobiles, the Runabout and Tonneau, were completed in October 1902.
 They were two-seat horseless carriages powered by a 10 hp single-cylinder engine.
 They were practically identical to the 1903 Ford Model A. Many sources say the first car rolled out of the factory on October 17; in the book Henry Leland—Master of Precision, the date is October 20; another reliable source shows car number three to have been built on October 16.
-Cadillac displayed the new vehicles at the New York Auto Show in January 1903, where the vehicles impressed the crowds enough to gather over 2,000 firm orders.
+Cadillac displayed the new vehicles at the New York Auto Show in January 1903, where they impressed the crowds enough to secure over 2,000 firm orders.
 Cadillac's biggest selling point was precision manufacturing, and therefore, reliability; a Cadillac was simply a better-made vehicle than its competitors.